ArchitShah248/CalendarDateRangePicker/README.md

 - [FahanBakht](https://github.com/FahanBakht)

-### Please help me in making it best by reporting issue or posting any fetaure extension.
+### Please help me in making it best by reporting issue or posting any feature extension.

 ### Requirements